ShaneCurcuru/slides/fossbackstage/PracticalTrademarkLaw-FOSSBackstage2021.md

   - Download Apache® CouchDB® software here
 - Be **consistent** with the **exact marks**
 - Use proper ™ and ® symbols

+???
+Trademark law is a very messy compiler - however there are a bunch of things you can do to improve the strength of your trademarks.
+Treat your product name and logo as a trademark - with respect.
+Be consistetn calling it "CouchDB software", use the **exact** name the **exact** same way in major places on your website.
+Annotate the first and most prominent uses of your trademarks with ™ or ® symbols - definitely on homepages and landing pages, and preferably in all marketing materials.

+The same things all apply to logos, but trademark law tends to treat an **exact** graphic as a trademark - so variations may be technically different trademarks, even though you see them as similar.

 ---
 template: logorb